Strong Advocacy When Employees Suffer Discrimination, Harassment, Retaliation, or are Forced to Work in a Hostile Setting

 Discrimination laws apply to hiring and firing, leave time, wages and overtime, employee benefits, retirement benefits, job promotions, work assignments, and almost every category of workplace activity.
 Some of the relevant federal discrimination laws are Title VII of the Civil Rights Law of 1964, the Americans with Disabilities Act (Ada) and the Age Discrimination in Employment Act of 1967 (ADEA).
 There are other federal and state laws.

 - Wrongful Termination.
 Our Los Angeles employment law attorneys can often help workers get compensation and their job back even if the employer did not discriminate.
-Employers cannot fire a worker:
+Employers cannot fire a worker for the following reasons:

 - If the worker asserts his/her legal rights such as filing for worker’s compensation if they are hurt while working.